Bad Cover Letters vs. Good Cover Letters

 Need Help Writing Your Cover Letter?

-We hope this has pointed you in the right direction for writing a cover letter.
+We hope this has pointed you in the right direction for writing a cover letter that is nothing short of perfect.

 A cover letter needs to be short and concise (one page).
 It should show you’ve researched the company, your skills relevant to the role and describe why you best fit this role.